dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  and discovered that most of the time you know most of an atom from most

  of the time you shoot now for particle

  and atom it just goes straight through

+ but just very rarely it's it's deflected a long way and

+ so rather food's interpretation of that was most of the atoms kind of just empty space but

+ there's something in the middle maybe of an atom that is a hard lump a nucleus that will will

+ bounce the alpha particle back and so that was the discovery of the atomic nucleus

+ and soon

+ it was understood that there were protons in the atomic nucleus that

+ were sort of particles that were part of the that

+ along with electrons formed atoms it

+ was known that isotopes existed

+ and it was a little bit confusing

+ how that worked and it wasn't until the 1930s that separate free neutrons were observed

+ i mean the the really weird thing about neutrons you know the tonic nucleus is made of protons

+ and neutrons

+ and in all the sort of matter that we are used to that isn't radioactive the protons

+ and neutrons just sit there in the nucleus of the atom they're

+ just completely stable they don't nothing happens to them

+ but

+ if you have a free neutron if you just manage to separate

+ out just a neutron on its own the neutron undergoes radioactive decay in about 15 minutes

+# Chapter 6

+ and atom it just goes straight through